pixelgrade/felt-free/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 2.4.0 =
+* The onboarding experience and the themes' performance was improved.

 = 2.3.0.2 =
 * Initial release for the free version.